 The following definitions apply:

 Personally Identifiable Information (PII): PII identifies or describes a person or can be directly linked to a specific individual.
-Examples of PII include but are not limited to, a person's name, mailing address, business name, alternate contact information (if given), e-mail address, fax numbers, Clipper® card serial number, telephone number, e-mail address, credit card number, security code and expiration date.
+Examples of PII include but are not limited to, a person's name, mailing address, business name, alternate contact information (if given), email address, fax numbers, Clipper® card serial number, telephone number, email address, credit card number, security code and expiration date, and Travel Pattern Data.

 Aggregate Data or Aggregate Information: Aggregate Data or Aggregate Information is statistical information that is derived from collective data that relates to a group or category of persons from which PII has been removed.
 Aggregate Data reflects the characteristics of a large group of anonymous people.
-MTC may use Aggregate Data and provide Aggregate Data to others to generate statistical reports for the purpose of managing the Clipper® program operations.
+MTC may use Aggregate Data and provide Aggregate Data to others for such things as generating statistical reports for the purpose of managing the Clipper® program operations.

 Collection of Personally Identifiable Information

 A Clipper® card may either be registered or unregistered.
-MTC, through its Clipper® Customer Service Center (CSC), collects personal information in order to register Clipper® cards with the Clipper FPS.
-Examples of personal information include a Clipper® cardholder's name, address, telephone number, email address, credit card number and expiration date, or other information that personally identifies a Clipper® cardholder.
-MTC obtains this personal information from applications and other forms submitted by Clipper® cardholders to the Clipper® Customer Service Center by telephone, mail, facsimile transmission or by electronic submission through the Clipper® website.
-Data developed as a byproduct of the use of the Clipper® FPS (e.g., a registered user's travel routes and times traveled) is also considered personal information if a card is registered.
+MTC, through the CSC, collects PII in order to register Clipper® cards with the Clipper® FPS.
+Examples of PII include a Clipper® cardholder's name, address, telephone number, email address, credit card number and expiration date, or other information that personally identifies a Clipper® cardholder.
+MTC obtains this PII from applications and other forms submitted by Clipper® cardholders to the CSC by telephone, mail, facsimile transmission or by electronic submission through the Clipper® website.
+Travel Pattern Data is collected as a byproduct of the use of the Clipper® card in the Clipper® FPS.